zeroc-ice/ice/distribution/src/windows/vc60/doc/README.txt

    The file php_ice.dll contains the Ice extension.

+   Next, look for the line that defines PHP's extension directory.
+It typically has the following definition:

+   extension_dir = "./"

+   If the extension_dir setting contains a relative path such as the one shown above, it is resolved relative to the working directory of the Apache process.
+Normally Apache's working directory is its installation directory.
+Rather than cluttering up this directory with PHP-related files, we recommend setting extension_dir to a different directory, such as

+   extension_dir = "\Program Files\PHP\ext"

+   If necessary, create the extension directory.

 3) Copy the Ice extension to PHP's extension directory.

-   PHP's configuration specifies the location of its extension directory.
-Review the settings on the browser page for the entry named "extension_dir".
-It will likely have the following value:

-   ./

-   This value is a path name that is relative to Apache's current working directory, which is its installation directory.
-Therefore, unless you change the value of extension_dir in php.ini, you will need to copy php_ice.dll to the directory shown below:

-   \Program Files\Apache Software Foundation\Apache2.2
+   The file php_ice.dll is located in the bin subdirectory of your Ice installation (e.g., C:\Ice\bin).
+Copy this file to PHP's extension directory.

 4) Review the location of dependent libraries.
 The Ice extension requires the following DLLs: